More than 2,000 anglers turn out for Opening Day at Roaring River

 “The river is peaceful at that time, but it’s unbelievable how many people get here early,” he said.

-"I thought what better place to spread the word to a lot of people about suicide prevention than Opening Day," said Greek.
-"Already, I've had several people come up to me and share their stories about suicide in their families.
-Everybody has their own story, everyone has battled depression at one time or another."
+“I thought what better place to spread the word to a lot of people about suicide prevention than opening day,” Greek said.
+“Already, I’ve had several people come up to me and share their stories about suicide in their families.
+Everybody has their own story, everyone has battled depression at one time or another.”

 Catch-and-keep trout season at Roaring River and the state’s other trout parks runs through Oct.
 31.